iogbole/israelo/_posts/2021-09-11-rest-on-mama.md

 The things you've been through.<br>
 You've endured suffering and pain.<br>
-No matter what I feel, there's no way I'd want you to go through that again, Mama. <br>
+No matter what I feel, there's no way I'd want you to go through that again. <br>
+You can rest in peace now, Mama. <br>
+<strong>Death seems to be kinder than life.
+Quite an irony, eh? </strong>

 The heavens have decided, it was time to go yonder.<br>
 Yonder place where the stars are shining so bright!